 As well as having a spacious interior, the Highlander's designers have clearly considered family life, because there are lots of storage spaces all around the car.
 There are large door bins, a big storage cubby sits in the middle of the car and there's a deep glovebox.
 It's also possible to hide valuables out of sight under the boot floor, and there are USB sockets for front and second row passengers.
 Visibility is excellent for the driver and passengers, apart from out of the rear window, where the rear-view camera comes in handy.

 The Highlander is able to tow a 2,000kg braked trailer or 700kg unbraked trailer, which beats the 1,650kg figure of the hybrid Kia Sorento, and should be more than enough to tow a caravan.

 Reliability & safety

-Toyota has an excellent reputation for reliability, and the brand came sixth out of 30 manufacturers overall in our 2020 Driver Power owner satisfaction survey.
+Toyota has an excellent reputation for reliability, and the brand came fifth out of 30 manufacturers overall in our 2021 Driver Power owner satisfaction survey.
 Its hybrid powertrains and CVT gearboxes in particular are renowned for rarely going wrong and costing little to maintain.
-It's also reassuring to note that the Toyota RAV4 came 12th out of the top 75 cars in the survey, with many parts in common with the Highlander.
+It's also reassuring to note that the Toyota C-HR came fourth out of the top 75 cars in the survey, as it has many parts in common with the Highlander.

 Euro NCAP hasn't delivered its safety rating for the Highlander yet but it's fitted with Toyota's Safety Sense suite of technology as standard.
 This includes autonomous emergency braking that can detect pedestrians and cyclists, assist with steering in an emergency and alert the driver to road signs.
 It also includes lane departure alerts and adaptive cruise control that can adjust the car's speed for corners.